News

 If You Are a Healthcare Professional

-If you are a doctor, nurse, dentist, pharmacist, or any other healthcare professional aiming to work in an English-speaking country, OET is likely the better option for you.
-Here’s why:
+If you are a doctor, nurse, dentist, pharmacist, or any other healthcare professional aiming to work in an English-speaking country, OET is likely the better option.
+Here's why:

 • Recognition by Medical Boards - Many medical regulatory boards and councils, especially in countries like Australia, the UK, and New Zealand, recognize OET as the preferred English language proficiency test for healthcare professionals.

-Some organizations may even prioritize OET results over IELTS, as it directly assesses your ability to communicate in healthcare settings.
+Some organizations may even prioritize OET results over IELTS, as it directly assesses your communication ability in healthcare settings.

 If You Need a General English Proficiency Test